kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

   `[proto:]address[:port1-port2]`
 - `advertise` - the address to advertise in SIP headers in format `address[:port]`
 - `name` - name of the socket to be referenced in configuration file
+- `agname` - async (action) group name where to push SIP messages received using multi-threaded mode
 - `virtual` - set to `yes/no` to indicate if the IP has to be considered virtual or not

 The attribute `bind` is mandatory and has to provide at list the address to listen on.